 update: I've since ordered the book and use it every week.
 Always.
 I am never not making bread.

 It's a no knead bread, but not the kind that's been making the rounds on the Internet over the past few years.
 That no knead bread is a very, very wet dough that has to be baked in some sort of pot or crock.
 I love that bread by the way and make a lot of it ... this just isn't that sort of no knead recipe.
 It's a wet dough, but manageable unlike the other no knead recipes.

-Basic White Bread
+No Knead White Bread

-3 cups lukewarm water
+- 3 cups water luke warm

-Cornmeal for pizza peel
+- Cornmeal for pizza peel

-Once the dough has risen divide it into 3.
+- Once the dough has risen divide it into 3.
 Form each section into a ball and pull the 4 sides of the dough to the underneath.
 This is stretching out the gluten and aligning it.
-It also gives you a nice tight top to the bread.
+It gives you a nice tight top to the bread.

-Bake until the interior temperature of the bread is 190 f. (around 25 minutes).
+- Bake until the interior temperature of the bread is 210 f. (around 25 minutes).